March 1, 1997 — Portland, ME

 Fender Deluxe Reverb becomes primary amp

-The modified Deluxe Reverb made its official live debut as Trey's primary amp at the first show of the fall tour.
+The modified Deluxe Reverb made its official live debut as Trey's primary amp at the first show of the Fall Tour.
 The CAE preamp and Groove Tubes power amp remained in the rack and Languedoc cabinets stayed on stage — but as backup and visual presence only.
 All signal ran through the Fender combo.

 Unchanged all year